 | Private Apartment In Home | Fully Equipped Kitchen | Bedroom A/C | TV | Cable | WiFi | Washer/Dryer | Parking | Towels & Linens | Beach Accessories | Walk to Restaurants & Shops |

-*Just* opened – brand new to vacation rental market.
+New for 2020 to vacation rental market.
 The rear suite has been rented for over a year now and has stellar reviews.
 If you were looking for a great deal in Central Maui, you’re in luck as the rates offered are super low and will be raised soon!

 Wonderful clean 1BR suite in a small old-hawaii-style duplex in Wailuku Town.
 This home has been lovingly well maintained to retain its historic character, while having been remodeled where it counts (like the kitchen!).
 Private off-street parking.
 Central Maui location in the heart of Wailuku Town where you can walk to an eclectic variety of shops.

-This cute plantation-era Wailuku Town house is absolutely perfect for adventurous visitors who are looking to escape the touristy trappings of South and West Maui.
+This cute plantation-era Wailuku Town home is absolutely perfect for adventurous visitors who are looking to escape the touristy trappings of South and West Maui.
 This is a safe, inexpensive and central home-base to adventure all over our wonderful island.

 The suite has a queen bed and a/c in the bedroom, and a sofabed for extra guests in the living room.
 The living, dining and kitchen areas are an open and airy light-filled floorplan.
 Optimally located jalousie windows allow the sweet tropical tradewinds to blow though the home so you probably wont ever want to turn that a/c on anyway!